 Our own feelings, motives and desires determine what we say ‘yes’ to and what we say ‘no’ to.
 But no matter how self-aware we become of them, we still can’t make the ideal choice every single time.
 Though without heuristics, we would have hard time making the simplest of decisions, they are also imperfect at times.

 So, when it comes to making effective decisions in the context of your relationships or problem solving, personally, socially or professionally, it is important to become aware of how these heuristics influence the choices you make.
 Understanding the benefits, limitations and risks of mental shortcuts, you can avoid making poor decisions.
 Becoming more aware of your tendency that you are using heuristics, you are often more able to correct yourself and make more accurate judgments.

 More posts related to decision-making.

-If you want to explore more perspectives on personal growth and productivity insights Click here
+If you find this post useful, and want to explore more perspectives on personal growth and productivity insights Click here

 Click below to stay updated with my latest posts.